-The CHMP positive opinion is based on three pivotal, Phase 3 head-to-head trials that evaluated the effectiveness of XGEVA versus Zometa® (zoledronic acid) at delaying SREs.
-The clinical program for XGEVA spanned more than 50 tumor types in over 5,700 patients.
-In the SRE trials, XGEVA demonstrated a clinically meaningful improvement in preventing SREs compared to Zometa.
+The marketing authorization for XGEVA is based on three pivotal, Phase 3 head-to-head trials that evaluated the effectiveness of XGEVA versus zoledronic acid at delaying SREs.
+The SRE clinical program for XGEVA spanned more than 50 tumor types in over 5,700 patients.
+In the SRE trials, XGEVA demonstrated a clinically meaningful improvement in preventing SREs compared to zoledronic acid.
+In these trials, XGEVA was administered every four weeks as a 120 mg subcutaneous injection, versus zoledronic acid delivered every four weeks via a 15-minute intravenous infusion, with adjustments for kidney function per the requirements of the zoledronic acid prescribing information.

-Specifically, in patients with breast or prostate cancer and bone metastases, XGEVA was superior to Zometa in reducing the risk of SREs.
-In patients with bone metastases due to other solid tumors or multiple myeloma, XGEVA was non-inferior to Zometa in reducing the risk of SREs.
-In an integrated analysis of all three studies XGEVA was superior to Zometa in delaying time to first on-study SRE by 17 percent or 8.2 months (median time to first skeletal related event of 27.6 months for XGEVA and 19.4 months for Zometa, p <0.0001).
-In this analysis, XGEVA was also superior to Zometa in delaying time to first-and-subsequent on-study SRE by 18 percent (p<0.0001).
+In patients with breast or prostate cancer and bone metastases, XGEVA was superior to zoledronic acid in reducing the risk of SREs.
+In patients with bone metastases due to other solid tumors or multiple myeloma, XGEVA was non-inferior to zoledronic acid in reducing the risk of SREs.
+In an integrated analysis of all three studies XGEVA was superior to zoledronic acid in delaying time to first on-study SRE by 17 percent or 8.2 months (median time to first skeletal related event of 27.6 months for XGEVA and 19.4 months for zoledronic acid, (p<0.0001)).
+In this analysis, XGEVA was also superior to zoledronic acid in delaying time to first-and-subsequent on-study SRE by 18 percent (p<0.0001).

-In patients with mild or no pain at baseline, time to worsening pain was delayed for XGEVA compared to Zometa (198 versus 143 days) (p=0.0002).
-The time to pain improvement was similar for XGEVA and Zometa.
+In patients with mild or no pain at baseline, time to worsening pain was delayed for XGEVA compared to zoledronic acid (198 versus 143 days) (p=0.0002).
+The time to pain improvement was similar for XGEVA and zoledronic acid in each study and the integrated analysis.